E. Jacquelin Dietz: Education and career

 and completed a master's degree and a Ph.D. in 1975 and 1978 respectively.
 Her dissertation, supervised by Timothy John Killeen, was Bivariate Nonparametric Tests for the One-Sample Location Problem.

 Contributions to statistics education

 Dietz's first scholarly publication in statistics education was in 1989.
 She founded the Journal of Statistics Education in 1992, and shepherded it into becoming an official publication of the American Statistical Association beginning in 1999; she remained as its editor until 2000.

 Recognition

 Dietz was elected as a Fellow of the American Statistical Association in 1996.
-She was also a winner of the Founder's Award of the American Statistical Association.
+She was also a winner of the American Statistical Association Founders Award.